Ricardo-Bautista-H/Ricardo-Bautista-H/README.md

 ### Hi there, I'm Ricardo 👋

-## I'm a Economist and coffee enthusiast
+## I'm a Data Scientist, Economist, and coffee enthusiast

-- 🌱 Learning about Machine Learning, Deep Learning and Data Science
-- 🤖 I’m looking to put in practice my Econ/Data Science knowledge and skills
+- 🤖 I’m looking to keep learning!

 ### Connect with me: